Improving your procurement practices leads to better profits. However, in order to improve, you must first measure.

 Tip: Method's digital procurement process can help you eliminate redundant orders and leverage technology to reduce human error and minimize returns.

-Breaking your savings down by suppliers and categories will allow you to see where you've achieved the largest cost savings, what initiatives or strategies have been successful, and where you may have further opportunities.
+Breaking your savings down by suppliers and categories will allow you to see where you've achieved the largest cost savings, what initiatives or strategies have been successful, and where you may have additional opportunities.
 This will help guide your long-term cost reduction strategy.

 Tip: Manual processes reliant on spreadsheets, emails, and faxes can make finding and calculating your cost savings extremely time-consuming.
-Luckily, Method delivers everything you need to drive down costs and monitors your achievements for you; just check out the "savings over time" graph in our analytics dashboard.
+Fortunately, Method delivers everything you need to drive down costs and monitors your achievements for you; just check out the "savings over time" graph in our analytics dashboard.

 Looking for more detail?
 Our deeper analytics with customizable reports can help you dig into details by item or supplier to identify where you've seen some wins and where you could be doing better.